 Welcome to IBenC

-IBenC is a cross-European research project and stands for Identifying best practices for care-dependent elderly by Benchmarking Costs and outcomes of community care.
+IBenC is a cross-European research project and stands for Identifying best practices for care-dependent elderly by Benchmarking Costs and outcomes of home health care.

 Coordinator: VU University Medical Center

 EU Contribution: € 2,999,198.00 Grant agreement no: 305912